YangGaoUQ/SSDM-MRI/README.md

             },
 ```

-(2)then run the following command:
+(2)Then run the following command:
 ```python
 python run.py -p train -c config/img_restoration.json
 ```

+(3)After completing the pre-training of the model, you can run distillate.py for distillation

 ## Sampling
 If you want to test with a pre-trained model, still using Real_Data as an example: